 Piano Literature and Technical Skills

 Students must be committed to a practice routine that enables significant progress in technical work and repertoire and is at least as long as the private lesson.
 Thus, a student who takes a 45-minute weekly lesson would be expected to practice no less than 45 minutes daily.
-Students have the option of Accelerated Study, taking two lessons a week.

 Artist Musician Recital

-Each year in the spring The Music Clubhouse will hold an Artist Musician Recital featuring only the AMP students.
+Each year in the spring, The Music Clubhouse will hold an Artist Musician Recital featuring only the AMP students.
 This event will be publicized in the community.
 Artist Musicians also play on the regular Music Clubhouse recitals so that all of our students can benefit from hearing advanced performances.
 Other performances open to AMP students are Lawrence Accredited Music Teacher Association recitals, special master classes, and other arranged community performances.
-Students will perform most often from memory.
+Students will perform from memory.

 Auditions and Competitions